 Additionally, NDMA could be introduced to a food source as a result of contaminated soil.
 Depending on the length and intensity of exposure, you could come into contact with fruits, vegetables, spices, and meat that have been contaminated with NDMA.

 While levels of NDMA in water and food sources are generally considered harmless, this is not necessarily a guarantee of safety.
-NDMA levels may vary from product to product and water source to water source, based on a variety of external circumstances.
+NDMA levels may vary from product to product and water source to water source, based on various external circumstances.

 The same may be true of levels of NDMA in medications, such as ranitidine and Zantac.
 The findings of Valisure assert that because ranitidine is inherently unstable, there is no way to guarantee its harmlessness.

-If you or a loved one developed cancer after taking Zantac or another drug containing ranitidine, a Zantac cancer lawsuit lawyer can assist you.
-Call our team at Laborde Earles Injury Lawyers today at (337) 777-7777 for a free consultation.
+If you or a loved one developed cancer after taking Zantac or another drug containing ranitidine, a Zantac cancer lawsuit lawyer from our firm can assist you in the claims process.

 NDMA is dangerous because, in certain amounts, it could cause cancer.
 You may recall that earlier, we mentioned that the EPA deemed NDMA as a “probable human carcinogen.”
 This information was released in 2014, stating that in certain amounts, NDMA has the potential to cause cancer in humans.